anquanscan/sec-tools/README.md

 [forthectf](https://github.com/AlaaZorkane/forthectf): A library of tools I assembled from various sources in preparation for the REDEYE hack night ctf
 [APACHE-2.4-CIS](https://github.com/ansible-lockdown/APACHE-2.4-CIS): CIS Baseline Ansible Role for Apache 2.4
 [PicoCTF2021-Writeup](https://github.com/vivian-dai/PicoCTF2021-Writeup): Solutions (that we managed to find) for the 2021 PicoCTF
 [kraken](https://github.com/arcaneiceman/kraken): Kraken: A multi-platform distributed brute-force password cracking system
+[docker-slim](https://github.com/docker-slim/docker-slim): DockerSlim (docker-slim): Don't change anything in your Docker container image and minify it by up to 30x (and for compiled languages even more) making it secure too! (free and open source)